 Older Adults with limited income have several options when it comes to oral health.
 Reduced-cost or free clinics are good alternatives to the traditional dentist office for routine check-ups and appointments.
 Click here to find a clinic in Honolulu.

 If you’re looking to maintain your oral health, individual dental plans will give you the best coverage for your needs.
 Oral health requires preventive care.

-An individual dental plan with Hawaii Dental Service (HDS) can also help you out when you have an emergency, too.
+An individual dental plan with Delta Dental can also help you out when you have an emergency, too.
 Oral health is impacted by a variety of factors, so staying on top of a healthy smile will ensure you’re not in for any surprises.
 As we get older, our risk of oral health problems increases.
 Reasons for this include:

 - Medications, cancer treatments, and certain diseases that cause dry mouth.
 A parched palate can increase bacteria in the mouth, resulting in tooth decay.

 - Gum disease is often a problem for older adults.
 Certain medications, poor fitting bridges or dentures, and health conditions like diabetes can make this worse.

 It’s important to take care of your teeth as you age because oral health is connected to overall health.
 Dr. Bruce Dye, corresponding author of the article and a researcher with the National Institute of Dental and Craniofacial Research, wrote in an ADA article that: